 Despite being 40% of the area of the country, these territories have just 3% of Canada’s population.
-These territories are created by federal laws and thus, the federal government has more direct control, power and jurisdiction over these territories.
+These territories are created by federal laws and thus, the federal government has more direct control, power, and jurisdiction over these territories.
 These territories enjoy powers that are delegated to them by the parliament of Canada.
-Lying in the north of the country with all 10 provinces lying down south, territories have had federal control and influence all trough their existence.
+Lying in the north of the country, with all 10 provinces lying down south, territories have had federal control and influence all through their existence.

-However, things have changed a bit in the last 40 years and governance of territories has also undergone a lot of changes.
-Not only have legislative assemblies and executive councils been set in place in territories, powers for administration similar to provincial governments are also being developed for territories by the central government.
-This is a process that is being called devolution and aims to grant more decision making powers as also accountability to local administration.
+However, things have changed a bit in the last 40 years, and governance of territories has also undergone a lot of changes.
+Not only have legislative assemblies and executive councils been set in place in territories, powers for administration similar to the provincial governments are also being developed for territories by the central government.
+This is a process that is being called devolution and aims to grant more decision-making powers as also accountability to local administration.

 Province is a sub-division of the country and is an administrative division of a country.
 To understand better, let us take the same example; Canada.
 In Canada, provinces have governments in place that have more autonomy, rights, and competences.
 These provinces have constitutional powers.
 Provinces are more developed and have their own resources to exploit for financial help.
 To someone who is an outsider, it is easy to deduce that provinces have more autonomy than territories.
 For those who know a bit about the history of Canada, the states of Alberta, BC, and Saskatchewan were once parts of the North West territory.
 But as these parts grew and had a sizeable population, they opted out of this huge territory and chose to become a province.
-The same may happen to other parts of these territories and they may also become provinces in the future.
+The same may happen to other parts of these territories, and they may also become provinces in the future.
 Even China has provinces.